 A snake that thrives in hot desert temperatures or a snake that loves humid, steamy jungles will die quickly in cool temperatures.

-The Sidewinder – Loves Hot Desert Conditions
+The Sidewinder Loves Hot Desert Conditions

-- Snakes don’t generate body heat and they therefore don’t need to eat as much food as mammals.
+- Snakes don’t generate body heat and they, therefore, don’t need to eat as much food as mammals.

-A Cold Snake is a Sick Snake
+A Cold Snake Is A Sick Snake

-If snakes are forced to live in an area where there are constantly low temperatures, or the snake was kept in an enclosure where it was heat-deprived, it will make the snake miserable and sick.
+If a snake is forced to live in an area where there are constantly low temperatures, or if the snake was kept in an enclosure where it was heat-deprived, it would be miserable and sick.

 Temperatures Affect Behavior

 Snakes are able to survive different temperatures, but it all depends on the snake species.
-Here are just a few temperature preferences of different snake species –
+Here are just a few temperature preferences of different snake species.

 |Basking Spot Temperature

-To keep your snake comfortable at night, the temperature can be between 73-78° F. Be vigilant with your snake – high temperatures can also be bad for your snake as can freezing temperatures.
+To keep your snake comfortable at night, the temperature can be between 73 and 78° F. Be vigilant with your snake.
+High temperatures can be just as bad for your snake as freezing temperatures.

 A Weakened Immune System

-A snake falls prey to illness because in the cold, and without warmth, the immune system is weakened.
-The weakened immune system encourages bacteria, whether a snake is out in the wilds or in captivity.
+A snake falls prey to illness because without warmth, the immune system is weakened.
+The weakened immune system encourages disease, whether a snake is out in the wild or in captivity.

 What does Your Pet Snake Prefer?

 The speed at which a snake becomes hypothermic depends on how low the temperature is.
 If the temperature is far below the required range, snakes can quickly succumb to hypothermia.

 If you leave a snake in freezing temperatures without providing it with any kind of warmth, it can be dead by the next morning.

 It may be that your snake has deteriorated to such an extent that it will require antibiotics and fluids.

 Reptile pet owners need to maintain a constant temperature in the enclosure, regardless of the seasons.
-It is only when a snake has an enclosure which replicates its natural habitat that it can thrive.
+It is only when a snake has an enclosure that replicates its natural habitat that it can thrive.